-Microsoft requires device manufacturers to equip the Trusted Platform Module with WIN10 as the operating system, which is currently still voluntary.
+Microsoft requires device manufacturers with WIN10 as the operating system to equip the Trusted Platform Module, currently still voluntary.

-A device with a TPM chip, a specially adapted operating system and the corresponding software together form a trusted computing platform (TC platform).
-Such a "trustworthy platform" can no longer be used against the interests of the manufacturer.
+A device with a TPM chip, a specially adapted operating system and the appropriate software together form a Trusted Computing platform (TC platform).
+Such a "trustworthy platform" can no longer be used contrary to the interests of the manufacturer.

-Secure Boot is part of the UEFI specification, which is supposed to guarantee the authenticity or the authenticity of important software parts of the firmware.
-Critical parts of the firmware, such as the OS loader, should only be executed if they have been previously authorized by a trustworthy institution.
-Among other things, this excludes rootkits that implant themselves before the operating system (OS) is booted.
+Secure Boot is part of the UEFI specification that is intended to guarantee the authenticity or genuineness of important software parts of the firmware.
+Critical parts of the firmware, such as the OS loader, should only be executed if they have previously been authorized to do so by a trustworthy institution.
+Among other things, this excludes rootkits that nest before the operating system (OS) boots.

-ATTENTION: Update ability from WIN7 to WIN10 - software distribution
+ATTENTION: Update capability from WIN7 to WIN10 - software distribution

-There are restrictions when upgrading from WIN7 to WIN10.
-Only LEGACY MODE can be used.
+There are limitations when upgrading from WIN7 to WIN10.
+Only the LEGACY MODE can be used.
 The intention to operate WIN10 in UEFI MODE requires the reinstallation of WIN10.
-This is due on the one hand to the partition management and on the other hand to the fact that various driver elements are integrated in the UEFI BIOS.
-When using a software distribution that is organized on the basis of PXE Boot, the PXE server must also support UEFI BIOS.
+On the one hand, this is due to the partition management and, on the other hand, that various driver elements are integrated in the UEFI BIOS.
+When using a SW distribution that is organized on the basis of PXE boot, the PXE server must also support UEFI BIOS.

-You can find more background information on the changeover, but also basic information on the INTEL CPU CORE-i series, in the article SKY LAKE architecture.
+You can find more background information on the changeover, as well as basic information about the INTEL CPU CORE-i series, in the article on SKY LAKE architecture.